Lehali language

 Lehali (previously known as Teqel) is an Oceanic language spoken by about 200 people, on the west coast of Ureparapara Island in Vanuatu.
 It is distinct from Löyöp, the language spoken on the east coast of the same island.

 Name

 The language is named after the village where it is spoken, natively referred to as Loli /tql/.
-The name Lehali does not have any etymological value, other than being a corruption of the native name.

 Phonology

 Lehali phonemically contrasts 16 consonants and 10 vowels.